List of music considered the worst: 1960s–1970s

 The album is a compilation of excerpts from Presley's concerts, containing almost no actual music and instead consisting mainly of banter and jokes between numbers without context.
-The album was devised by Colonel Tom Parker to serve as a Presley recording for which he would own all of the rights and thus be entitled to all of the profits, since there would be no songs.
+The album was devised by Colonel Tom Parker to serve as a Presley recording for which he would own all of the rights and thus be entitled to all of the profits, since there would be no songs; the plan failed as Presley's label RCA Records claimed the rights to the record anyway.
 It topped Jimmy Guterman and Owen O'Donnell's titular list in the 1991 book The Worst Rock and Roll Records of All Time.